-Ohio Workers’ Compensation Attorneys
+Ohio Workers’ Compensation Attorneys in Toledo

 The Ohio Bureau of Workers’ Compensation (OBWC or BWC) provides medical expenses and wage compensation benefits for workers who were injured on the job, have a work-related disease, or died in a work accident or from a work-related disease.
 The BWC was founded in 1912 and has assets under management of about $28 billion.
 The Ohio BWC is the largest state-operated provider of workers’ compensation insurance in the United States.